QuiteLiterallyConnor/Resume_Website/README.md

 To run:
 - Install MySQL (sudo apt install mysql-server)
-- Add user "users" with password "User1234"
+- Add user "users" with password "User1234":
         CREATE USER 'users1234'@'%' IDENTIFIED BY 'User1234';
         GRANT ALL PRIVILEGES ON user_logs.* TO 'users1234'@'%';
         FLUSH PRIVILEGES;

-- Create Database
+- Create Database:
     CREATE DATABASE IF NOT EXISTS user_logs;USE user_logs;

-- Create table "accessed_parts"
+- Create table "accessed_parts":
     CREATE TABLE IF NOT EXISTS accessed_parts ( id INT NOT NULL AUTO_INCREMENT,
         user_id INT NOT NULL,